Canon 6D vs Fujifilm X-T2

 Body comparison: Canon 6D vs Fujifilm X-T2

 The side-by-side display below illustrates the physical size and weight of the Canon 6D and the Fujifilm X-T2.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably smaller (24 percent) than the Canon 6D.
 Moreover, the X-T2 is markedly lighter (34 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.